infumap/infumap/docs/cli.md

 - **--dry-run (optional):** Show which PDF text-extraction results `--delete-all` would remove without deleting anything.
 - **--force (optional):** Perform the deletion requested by `--delete-all`.

-### extract image
+#### extract image

-Run the image tagging processing loop for supported images.
+Run the image captioning and tagging processing loop for supported images.

 Options: